 "Sounds good," Remus responded and I nodded agreement.

-I again remained silent as we made our way across the now eerily hazy, dark grounds and listened, instead, to the others relive their moves out on the quidditch field.
-Penny had Sirius in an intense conversation about quidditch.
+I remained silent as we made our way across the now eerily hazy, dark grounds and listened, instead, to the others relive their moves out on the quidditch field.
 James knocked on the door of the one room wooden cabin Hagrid, the Hogwarts groundskeeper, lived in.

 "What're you lot doin' out so late, eh?"
 Hagrid looked around at the large group in front of his door.

 "We were wondering if you'd like our company for some butterbeers," James said matter-of-factly, holding up a case that seemed to have appeared out of nowhere.

 "Where you, now?
 Well, come in then," his huge form moved out of the doorway and we all filed in.
 Even though everything was disproportionately large to accommodate Hagrid's height, the room looked much smaller with all of us crammed inside.
 I flattened myself against the wall until everybody else got situated.

 James and Sirius had immediately started catching up with Hagrid around the table with Remus and Lynn.
 Peter, Lily, Octavius, and Penny had all taken seats on the huge bed against one wall.
 I was just going to make for the lone stool by the fire when Hagrid took notice of me.